An article by Tessy Staylace (copyright 1997-2017)

 So one can see that heels really are an important part of the skirt management discussion, particularly since women usually wear them with straight skirts.
 As a result, it is imperative that all skirt management practice be done wearing at least 3" (and preferably 4") heels.
 Without them, all is for naught.

 If the straight skirt is very short, modesty becomes a consideration.
 When short skirts are tight, they tend to ride up with body movement.
-Therefore, it is imperative that a lady continually pull the skirt down, in order to keep her crotch covered.
+Therefore, it is imperative that a lady continually pull the skirt down, in order to keep her stocking tops and garter straps covered, not to mention her crotch.
 Stretching up is another activity that should be avoided when wearing any short skirt.
 Awareness is something ladies always must practice when wearing such garments.
 Then, that provides for an aura of femininity in the manner in which she walks, sits and otherwise negotiates her way through the day.
 The helplessness and hindrance engendered by straight skirts certainly adds to her attractiveness.

 One last note: Although many do not wear slips with tight skirts, some choose to.
 It is important to match the slip with the slit in the skirt, so as to be congruent.
 A man will appreciate the time a lady spends making this effort, and certainly the sloppy look of a non-slitted slip blanking out the slit in a skirt presents a very careless look.

 Full skirts (bouffants) present a whole other set of considerations.
 Nothing is so feminine, and nothing else has the potential for indignity.
 Here, too, a lady must keep on constant guard.